richardcrng/tempel-des-schreckens/RULES.md

 Thirdly, **each player shuffles their Chamber cards and places them face-down**.
 This means that, for example, they might know that there are 2 Gold hiding amongst the 5 face-down (unopened) Chambers - but they don't know precisely *which* of the 5 unopened chambers has the Gold in.

+#### Discussion

+For an *N* player game, a round involves opening *N* chambers.
+(For example, in a 6 player game, every round invovles flipping over 6 face-down chamber cards.)

+Adventurers will generally be wanting to maximise the number of gold chambers flipped, as this helps them towards their win condition.
+Guardians, however, have different incentives...

+Before any chambers are opened, it is typical play for all players to share information about their distributions, to help input on which chamber should be opened.
+For example:
+- "In my four cards, I have 3 Gold and 1 Empty - odds are good here!"
+- "Ah, so in my four cards I have 1 Gold, 1 Fire and 2 Empty - probably best to look elsewhere."

+However, just like role assignment, *individual chamber distributions are secret* - which means that there's an element of deduction, since some people may be lying about what they have.

+(For example: a Guardian sitting on lots of Gold might artificially inflate their Fire count, to try to protect their Gold; conversely, a Guardian sitting on Fire might artificially inflate their Gold count, to try to draw the Adventurers towards the Fire.
+See [Strategy](STRATEGY.md) for more.)

+So, in a game, there are two (related) types of deduction that happen:
+1. *Chamber distribution* - e.g. where are the Fire cards in this round?
+2. *Role distribution* - e.g. who are the Guardians in this game?

+(Remember: **roles are kept between rounds**, so deducing that somebody is a Guardian in one round will help you in a future round.)

+#### Opening